nowrin0102/nowrinsurovi/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Nowrin graduated from SUTD with a PhD in August 2023.
-Her research interests include Additive Manufacturing, Machine learning, Signal and Image processing.
+I am deeply interested in exploring advanced artificial intelligence in the domain of additive manufacturing, with a particular focus on automating design, monitoring, and defect detection processes to enhance efficiency and productivity.

+Currently, I am a post-doctoral researcher at the National Institute of Standards and Technology (NIST), a role I began in January 2024.
+I completed my Ph.D. at the Singapore University of Technology and Design (SUTD) in September 2023.

-Prior to that, she was a Research Assistant at the Bangladesh Council of Scientific and Industrial Research (BCSIR).
+Before pursuing my Ph.D., I served as a Research Assistant at the Bangladesh Council of Scientific and Industrial Research (BCSIR).

 <a href='assets/pdf/Nowrin_akter_surovi.pdf'>Curriculum Vitae</a>